 Club Brugge KV

 If you asked a random Belgian football fan which club he supports, the answer would most likely be Club Brugge KV.
 Other than their fans, the club is known for their three bear mascots and the striking blue-black home kits.
-They're also the second most decorated club in Belgian football, having won several Belgian Championship titles and Belgian Cups.
-The club was also one of the forming members of the Belgian first division (Coupe de championnat).
+They are also the second most decorated club in Belgian football, having won several Belgian Championship titles and Belgian Cups.
+The club was also one of the founding members of the Belgian first division (Coupe de championnat).

 Basic facts